KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/capstone_proposal_template.md

 ### Problem Statement

 The problem to be solved is to distinguish falls from activities of daily living (ADLs).
-There are numerous types of falls and activities of daily living as can be seen in the following tables, but the task is just to binary classify actions in falls an non-falls.
+There are numerous types of falls and activities of daily living as can be seen in the following tables, but the task is just to binary classify actions in falls and non-falls.
+A challenge in this classification task is not to confuse some of the non-fall actions, which are high-impact events, with falls.

 #### Fall Actions: